semgrep/semgrep-docs/docs/kb/semgrep-code/scan-engine-kill.md

   kotlin           47        1
 ```

 Now you have a good idea of the size of your monorepo.
-After establishing the size and breakdown of programming languages and files, you can decide what adjustments to take for a scan to succeed.
+After establishing the size and breakdown of your files by programming language, you can decide what adjustments to take for a scan to succeed.

 ## Scanning components separately

 Based on the composition provided by the logs, you may be able to determine if your repository is modular.
-If so, you can try scanning the components separately.
+If so, you can try [scanning the components separately](https://semgrep.dev/docs/kb/semgrep-ci/scan-monorepo-in-parts/).

 [<i class="fa-regular fa-file-lines"></i> Interfile analysis](/docs/semgrep-code/semgrep-pro-engine-intro/#types-of-semgrep-pro-engine-analysis) still applies in the smaller scope assuming the modules are disparate.

-### Scanning schedule

-You can perform modular scans on a daily basis and then perform one big monolithic scan every two weeks or so to keep close tabs and cap any false negative interfile or inter-component outliers that can get introduced with code change as a way of truing up your dependency graph for the monolithic build.
-This helps deflect costs as you are scanning the majority on smaller runners or Kubernetes clusters.

-However, you still need to scan the whole monolithic build, whether you scan it biweekly or daily, and the following sections apply to tackling that monolith whether you adopt the modular paradigm of scanning or not.

 ## Serializing types of scans

-With Semgrep 1.42.0 and later, Secret rulesets are now included in the default scan configuration.
-Instead of scanning Code, Supply Chain and Secret rulesets concurrently, you can circumnavigate resource limits by running different types of scans in a serial fashion.
+Instead of running Semgrep products concurrently, you can circumnavigate exhausting resource limits by scanning Code, Supply Chain, and Secrets in a serial fashion.
 Rather than issuing one monolithic command, for example:

 ```console
  semgrep ci